dmidlo/histdata.com-tools/docs/reconstruction-persistence-contracts.md

 or partition bytes.
 Repeating the same input under the same retention plan is idempotent.
 A retry with different content or physical writer settings cannot replace the committed publication.

+The first-party v2 handler stages below the window's disposable scratch tree, but only after verifying that scratch and the output axis share a filesystem.
+Validation retains a byte-identical manifest mirror plus a compact transaction descriptor outside the directory being renamed.
+A retry after rename can therefore verify the committed output and finish the receipt/checkpoint chain without dereferencing the vanished staging path.

 ## Exact rows and immutable anchors